Skip to main

 TN-1 status: Canadian or Mexican citizens who will be working in the areas listed on the TN- employment list.
 The current processing fee is $56 at the Border, or it's $160 at the Embassy/Consulates.
 The status is valid for up to 3 years after which the employee must request an extension of stay through his/her employer.

-L-1 status: The L-1 is for intra-company transfees.
+L-1 status: The L-1 is for intra-company transfers.
 Employees must work at an affiliated foreign office for a minimum of one year before being transferred to the U.S. The current processing fee is $460 plus a $500 anti-fraud fee.
 The status is valid for up to three years and may be extended for an additional two years, until the employee has reached the maximum limit of seven years for managers/executives (L-1A), and five years for workers with specialized knowledge (L-1B).

 O-1 status: The O-1 status is a temporary work status available to those foreign nationals who have “extraordinary ability in the sciences, arts, education, business or athletics” which “have been demonstrated by sustained national or international acclaim.”
 USCIS interprets the statute very broadly to encompass most fields of creative endeavor.
 For example, chefs, carpenters and lecturers can all obtain O-1 visas.
 Some recent students may qualify for O-1 status based on their experience, education and contributions to their field of expertise.